prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.3071.1 ###
+- Removed an erroneous line of code introduced when trying to reproduce an issue.
+Sorry for that.

 ### Version 3.3071.0 ###
 - Update to CEF 3.3071.1634 with API changes.
 - Implemented a new method to retrieve the ChromiumWebBrowser object for a given CfxBrowser object.